VersatileFloof/VersatileFloof/README.md

 Median collective/sys
 https://dash.pluralkit.me/profile/s/yxfcgn?tab=system&view=list
-pt systems pref dni unless i do first or were freinds (just dont feel like getting a reality check from yall anti endos im sorry)

 Fan of a wide range of things but my current top favorites are… Dwumrohl- i mean drumroll please!!…….
 Warrior cats, my singing monsters (could you tell?)
 Pokémon.
 Five nights at Freddy’s and the walking dead (when I feel like it) any of these mentioned and I get very excited